ibleaman/JPPC/concerts_archive.md

 *OUR NOTEWORTHY PAST CONCERTS [FROM 2005 on]*

+**"From Babies to Bubbies: A Lifetime in Yiddish Song"**
+	Merkin Concert Hall, New York, NY, June 2022

 **"Yiddish Flavors of Love: A Musical Celebration"**
 	Shelter Rock Jewish Center, Roslyn, NY, November 2019
 	Merkin Concert Hall, New York, NY, September 2019